2013 National League Division Series: Game 4

-9:37 p.m.
-(EDT) at Dodger Stadium in Los Angeles, California

 The Dodgers brought Clayton Kershaw back on short rest in Game 4 and he pitched six innings.
 Carl Crawford hit homers in his first two at-bats off Freddy García in the first and third, the first Dodger to do so in the playoffs since Shawn Green in the 2004 National League Division Series.
 The Braves put runners on second and third with one out on a single and error by Adrián González, who committed another error in the first, when Chris Johnson's single and Andrelton Simmons's groundout scored a run each, tying the game, both runs unearned.
 Elliot Johnson tripled with one out, then an RBI single by José Constanza off Ronald Belisario in the seventh gave the Braves the lead, but the Dodgers went back up on a two-run homer by Juan Uribe in the eighth off David Carpenter.

 Kenley Jansen struck out the side in the ninth to preserve the 4–3 series clinching victory for the Dodgers.